GoldenBitsSoftware/zephyr/doc/reference/auth/zauth_api_ref.rst

 size.
 For example, the default MTU for Bluetooth is 23 bytes versus the 512 byte minimum possible for DTLS record.

-Some authentication methods are designed to handle a continuous byte stream (i.e. TLS) others require complete messages (i.e. Challenge-Response).
-For those authentication methods requiring complete messages, ZAUTH can disassemble and re-assemble messages over the transport layer.
+Authentication messages larger than the underlying transport MTU are fragmented; ZAUTH disassembles and re-assembles messages over the transport layer.
 For example, if a 267 byte message is send over a Bluetooth link with an MTU of 150, ZAUTH will break up the message into one 150 byte message and a second 117 byte fragments when sending.
 The receiving side will reassemble the fragments into the original 267 byte message before forwarding to the Rx queue.
+An important caveat is ZAUTH does not handle reordering of fragments, if fragment 2 arrives before fragment 1, the message is corrupted.

 The diagram below shows how the Tx and Rx queues are used along with message fragmentation.